 With sinuous, colorful, sandstone walls in vibrant shades of oranges and pinks, and towering pinnacles and tight crevaces, it’s no wonder that this place is nicknamed Georgia’s “Little Grand Canyon”.
 Unlike Cloudland and Tallulah, though, Providence is anything but a natural wonder.
 Its deep-carved, serpentine walls and rising spires were formed as a result of irresponsible farming practices and soil runoff in the 19th century.
 Nevertheless, this is one beautifully unique place to explore, and one of our favorite cool-weather hiking spots in southern Georgia.

 Follow the Providence Canyon Trail to explore the park’s highlights on a fairly easy five-mile loop.
 The trail offers scenic views of the sculpted sandsone walls from the rim, and then weaves through a series of numbered ravines for up-close views of the colorful sandstone walls.

 What to pack?

 Our favorite hiking gearReady to hit the trail, but wondering what to pack?
 Our hiking gear list features our favorite, trail-tested hiking gear for day hikes on local trails and in the Georgia backcountry.
-Our Atlanta Trails shirts and longsleeves are printed our ultra-soft tri-blend shirts, and they’re our favorite for trail adventures all over the South.
+We print and stitch our Atlanta Trails shirts and hats locally in Atlanta and Asheville, and they’re our favorite for trail adventures all over the South.
 Our outdoor apparel reviews feature our favorite trail-worthy hiking boots, running shoes, jackets, and layering essentials for the South.
 And no matter what you pack in, pack it all back out.
 Please leave no trace and help preserve Georgia’s beauty.